razshare/catpaw/docs/Error Management.md

 ```

 > [!NOTE]
-> The `anyError()` function will detect exceptions that are thrown, returned or yielded and convert them into a results.
+> The `anyError()` function will detect exceptions that are thrown, returned or yielded and convert them into results.

 # Unwrap